Steps For Admission

 The State Council for Higher Education Domicile Guidelines provide that all dependents of active duty military personnel assigned to a permanent duty station in Virginia who reside in Virginia shall be deemed to be domiciled in Virginia for the purpose of eligibility for in-state tuition.
 All dependents of such military personnel receiving in-state tuition shall be afforded the same educational benefits as any other individual receiving in-state tuition so long as they are continuously enrolled in an institution of higher education in Virginia or are transferring between Virginia institutions of higher education.

-A student wishing to appeal an out-of-state tuition status will need to submit a completed Application for Reclassification of Student’s Domicile Status with supporting documentation to Office of the Registrar.
+A student wishing to appeal an out-of-state tuition status will need to submit a completed Application for Reclassification of Student’s Domicile Status with supporting documentation to the Admissions Office.
 Evaluation of the domicile appeal will be completed by the first day of classes for each enrollment term.
 Retroactive domicile status cannot be granted.
 Written notification of the college decision will be mailed within fifteen (15) calendar days of receipt of the completed application.
 If you are denied the in-state tuition status, you will be provided with a written statement of the reasons for the denial and information on how to file: 1) a request for reconsideration of this decision or 2) an appeal to the next level of review.